Gravitational waves from inflation with antisymmetric tensor field: Tensor Perturbation

 The dispersion relation can be derived by substituting a solution of the form $h_e \propto \exp [-i \int^t ( c_T k /a(t')) dt']\vec{e}$ in the equation of motion Eq. (\ref{tpb1}). $c_T$ is the speed of the gravitational wave and $\vec{e}$ is a constant vector.
 The dispersion relation can be expressed as a quadratic equation in terms of $c_T $ as

-In the deep subhorizon limit i.e when $k >> aH$, the second term in Eq. (\ref{tpb6}) can be neglected out and $c_T$ can be expressed as
+In the deep subhorizon limit i.e when $k >> aH$, the second term in Eq. (\ref{tpb6}) can be neglected and $c_T$ can be expressed as

 The amplitude of the primordial GWs is determined by $c_T$ and the Hubble radius $\sim H^{-1}$ which can have strong impact on the power spectrum \cite{cai2016}.
 The recent observation from neutron star merger data GW170817 \cite{odintsov2019} insists the gravitational wave speed to be equal to the speed of light i.e unity in natural units.
-A number of theories do not fulfill this requirement and are disfavored as they are not practically viable for description of nature \cite{ezquiaga2017}.
+A number of cosmologically viable theories predicting variable gravitational wave speed, in particular covariant Gallileon and their Horndeski extensions as well as some other modified gravity theories, do not fulfill this requirement and are disfavored \cite{ezquiaga2017}.
 In a study of p-form inflation, the speed of the gravitational wave differs from unity for 2-form when the mass of the field is tachyonic \cite{kobayashi2009}.
 But in our case it can be noticed from the expression of $c_T^2$ in Eq. (\ref{tpb7}) that $c_T$ can be approximated to unity if $\zeta \approx 2 \kappa \tau$ .
 So at this stage it becomes important to check whether this demand does not contradict the previous constraints on $\tau $ and $\zeta $.
-In the preliminary search for instability in the model positive value of $\tau $ is recommended; further at horizon crossing $\tau > m^2 / H^2 $ and for extremely small value of $k$, $\tau > 1$ is required.
-Now these set of conditions set additional constraints on $\zeta$ as
+Using the conditions on $\tau $ given in Eq. (\ref{tp1}), the corresponding constraints on $\zeta $ are

+in order to get $c_T^2 = 1$.
+In subhorizon limit and the superhorizon limit the second condition on $\zeta$ in Eq. (\ref{tpb8}) can be rewritten as $\zeta > 2 \sqrt{2} \kappa (am/k)$ and $\zeta > 2\kappa $ respectively while the first condition demands a very large value of $\zeta $ in superhorizon limit.
+But from Fig. \ref{fig3}, it is observed that the allowed values of $\zeta $ have a finite range $[0.1 \kappa , \ 2.3 \kappa]$.
+This requirement can be fulfilled if, for example, mass of the field $m$ is small in comparison to the Hubble parameter.
+From Eq. (\ref{tpb2}), it can be noticed that if we assume $m < H $ then we get the condition